Carreau/ipython-wiki/IPEP-13:-Updating-the-Message-Spec.md

 but these are safely ignored.
 In this way, notebook frontends that do not support the metadata gracefully degrade, simply losing some layout information, but no data.

-## user\_expressions / user\_variables

-Since variable names are expressions, user_variables will be removed, and only user_expressions remaining.

-The `user_expressions` and `user_variables` keys in an `execute_request`
-currently only support plaintext reprs, and have bad custom representations of errors.
-These should simply use the display protocol, and the `status: error` behavior used everywhere else.

 ## multiple objects

 **Nothing will be done on this issue for this IPEP**